 Siblings: brothers John Henry (1905-1925), Robert Owen (1908-1970), Logan Shoemaker (1904-1981); sisters Minnie L (1887-?), Alberta (1889-?), Bobelink (1891-?), Anna Mae (1892-1968), Catherine (1893-1971); Nellie (1895-1961).

 Sources: Sail; Scope of Soviet Activity; Cadre; Lincoln; RGASPI Fond 545, Opis 6, Delo 894; ll.
 147-148; (under Victor); Opis 6, Delo 1006, ll.
 24 (under Eugenio Garvin Victoriano); USSDA 2:0571, 54:0717 (mother states that he was American Indian); African Americans, L-W Tree Ancestry (his return record is marked VL 567/956 indicating that the volunteers had reentry numbers).
 Code A

-Biography: Eugene Victor Gavin younger brother of Robert Owen Gavin, was quite possibly an American Indian rather than an African-American.
-Born in Oklahoma in 1910 he later moved to Youngstown, Ohio.
+Biography: Eugene Victor Gavin was the younger brother of Robert Owen Gavin.
+Born in Oklahoma in 1910, he later moved to Youngstown, Ohio.
 Gavin joined the Young Communist League in 1936.
 Gavin was an early volunteer and departed for Europe aboard the Washington on March 10, 1937.
 Initially attached to the 172nd Battalion of the 43rd Mixed Brigade, Gavin was one of a small number of Americans assigned to Spanish formations.
 Later he served in a special machine gun company attached to the Headquarters of the 46th Division.
 At Teruel, he was severely wounded losing an eye and was repatriated.
 He returned to Ohio at the end of July 1938. ~ Chris Brooks